Chinese nationalism: Historical development

 China's defeat by Japan at the end of the First Sino-Japanese War (1894–1895) was fundamental to the development of the first generation of Chinese nationalists.
 The most dramatic watershed came in 1900, in the wake of the invasion, capture, and pillaging of the national capital by the Eight-Nation Alliance that punished China for the Boxer Rebellion.
 During the Late Qing reforms, the rise of the national education trend emphasizes instilling national values in education and inspiring patriotic sentiments.
 For example, the Chinese geography textbooks published during the period usually praised China's superior geographical conditions, and such texts generally came from the first chapters of the textbooks, which were convenient for guiding students to develop a love for their motherland when they first came into contact with China's geography.
 Chinese nationalists drew inspiration from Japan's victory in the Russo-Japanese War, which they broadly viewed as demonstrating the fallacy of a European-centric racial hierarchy.

 The Second Sino-Japanese war was one of the most important events in the modern construction of Chinese nationalism.
-The Chinese experience in the war helped create an ideology based on the concept of “the people” as a political body in its own right, “a modern nation as opposed to a feudal empire.”
+The Chinese experience in the war helped create an ideology based on the concept of "the people" as a political body in its own right, "a modern nation as opposed to a feudal empire."

+Not only was this ideology perpetuated by the Second Sino-Japanese War, but it also later served as a tool to rebuild legitimacy for the Chinese Communist Party (CCP).
+Although the CCP initially gained support through nationalist resistance, its legitimacy declined after setbacks like the Great Leap Forward and the Cultural Revolution, which caused economic hardship and social unrest.
+To recover, the CCP increasingly relied on nationalism to shift the focus to national pride and unity.
+They accomplished this by implementing "patriotic education" campaigns, promoting a victimization narrative, and revising textbooks to emphasize conflicts with Japan and the West.
+These initiatives reframed the CCP as the "savior" of the nation, helping restore public support and reinforcing its political legitimacy.